Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-7.md

 ## What next?

-In next release it is planned to add support to CarouselView and RefreshView controls.
+In the next release it is planned to add support for the CarouselView and RefreshView controls.
 ComponentGenerator improvements are planned as well, to help to create bindings for third party MAUI controls.
 If you have any suggestions or ideas, you are welcome log [issues](https://github.com/Dreamescaper/BlazorBindings.Maui/issues)!